-In this short video the voltaic spots are applied very tightly together and the device is set at minimum power level.
+In this short video, the voltaic spots are applied very tightly together and the device is set at the minimum power level.

 The following video presents another case of minor atrophic scar attenuated using AC Electrical Arcing.
 As we can see in the video the arc is applied in the spot mode at the borders of the scar itself to cause the desired “pulling” effects.

 In case of superficial box Scars or superficial rolling scars cluttered close together the spot technique can be used between the scars as shown in this video below.

 As seen in the above examples the basic techniques using voltaic arcing for atrophic scar attenuation of any kind is very simple.This is a safe aesthetic treatment which does not involve surgery.
 Remember that for relatively deep scars it is always recommended, whenever possible, to use these attenuation techniques after the main atrophic scar removal treatments.
 This aesthetic procedure is also highly recommended for localised skin tightening and skin resurfacing after main scar removal procedure of deep and ice pick scars.